 They are afraid to reach out to prospective clients and say, “Hey, here’s what I do.
 I’d love to talk to you to understand your challenges so we can figure out if we’re a good fit.”

 - Having insecurities and a low sense of self-worth

 - Negative thoughts like “I’m not good enough, nobody’s going to take me seriously.”

 “You have to have the conversations.
 There’s no other way to connect with people other than to reach out and connect with people.” – Tomika Snodgrass

-What is the process of cultivating a good relationship with yourself?
-How does it develop self-esteem, self-worth, and confidence?
+The process of cultivating a relationship with your self to improve your self-esteem, self-worth, and confidence

 The first step is to discover the source of your negative thoughts.
 Ask why you lack self-confidence; who said you’re not enough and told you that you couldn’t reach out to clients?